xopxe/ahsm/README.md

 # ahsm: a Hierarchical State Machine

 ahsm is a very small and simple implementation of Hierarchical State Machines, also known as Statecharts.
 It's written in Lua, with no external dependencies, and in a single file.
 Can be run on platforms as small as a microcontroller.
-The API is inspired by the [rFSM](https://github.com/kmarkus/rFSM) library, but is heavily trimmed down to only the bsic functionality.
+The API is inspired by the [rFSM](https://github.com/kmarkus/rFSM) library, but is heavily trimmed down to only the basic functionality.

 THE LIBRARY IS VERY ALPHA QUALITY, AND HAS NOT BEEN TESTED, EXTENSIVELLY OR OTHERWISE.